Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: Our Proposal of a New Robust Approach

 \begin{assumption} 1. $(N_g, X_g, Y_g)$ is i.i.d. across $g$.
 2. $\mathbb{E}[N_g^{-1} X_g'X_g]$ is non-singular. \end{assumption}

-Part 1 of this assumption requires the i.i.d. sampling \textit{across} clusters, as is assumed under cluster sampling environments.
-It does, however, allow for arbitrary dependence \textit{within} each cluster, again, as is assumed under cluster sampling environments.
-Part 2 of the above assumption requires rules out multi-collinearity, as is usually assumed.
+Part 1 of this assumption requires the i.i.d. sampling \textit{across} clusters, as is assumed in general under cluster sampling environments.
+It does, however, allow for arbitrary dependence \textit{within} each cluster as in the general cluster sampling environments.
+Part 2 of the above assumption rules out multi-collinearity.
+In summary, Assumption \ref{a:normal} is a standard requirement.

 Recall that our main claim from Section \ref{sec:pitfall} is that the asymptotic normality \eqref{eq:asymptotic} for the conventional CR inference may not work if $\beta < 2$ \textit{even if} $\alpha > 2$.
 Section \ref{sec:states} demonstrates that we cannot rule out such a pathetic case with $\beta < 2$ even for the most common setting of cluster sampling, namely using 51 states as clusters.
-On the other hand, the following theorem shows that our proposed CR approach based on $\widehat\theta^{\text{WCR}}$ and$\widehat{V}_{\hat\theta}^{\text{WCR}}$ works as far as $\alpha > 2$ is true, regardless of whether $\beta < 2$ is true or not.
+Furthermore, Section \ref{sec:self_normalized} argues that even the self-normalized CLT generally fails for the conventional CR inference.
+On the other hand, the following theorem shows that our proposed CR approach based on $\widehat\theta^{\text{WCR}}$ and $\widehat{V}_{\hat\theta}^{\text{WCR}}$ works as far as $\alpha > 2$ is true, regardless of whether $\beta < 2$ is true or not.

 \begin{theorem} If Assumptions \ref{a:cluster} and \ref{a:normal} hold with $\alpha > 2$, then